-Walter Raymond Garver (American, 1927-) A Buffalo resident and one-time student of Charles E. Burchfield (American, 1893-1967), Walter has been both a recipient of countless honors and a subject of numerous publications.
+Walter Raymond Garver (American, 1927-2023) was a Buffalo resident and one-time student of Charles E. Burchfield (American, 1893-1967), Walter had been both a recipient of countless honors and a subject of numerous publications.
 Among the collections including his work are the Burchfield-Penny Center in Buffalo, NY and the Butler Institute of American Art in Youngstown, OH.

-The hard-edged style of many paintings, together with the artist’s fondness for industrial scenes, would place him in the tradition of Precisionist painters like Scheeler, Crawford, or Demuth.
+The hard-edged style of many paintings, together with the artist’s fondness for industrial scenes, placed him in the tradition of Precisionist painters like Scheeler, Crawford, or Demuth.
 Here sharp tonal contrasts, precise delineation of forms, and abrupt juxtaposition of planes push the images outside the boundaries of realism and "freeze" them in nearly abstract designs.
-But style for Garver is always a function of purpose.
-In his other paintings the artist adopts a more traditional modeling technique, focusing the light source, and providing us images of luminous realism.
+But style for Garver was always a function of purpose.
+In his other paintings the artist adopted a more traditional modeling technique, focusing the light source, and provided us images of luminous realism.

 Education: Completed 60 hours of graduate study in Art History, Education and German, State University of New York at Buffalo, received BFA.
 Studied with Charles E. Burchfield (American, 1893-1967).